 Follow the installation wizard's instructions:

-Use CSS for style sheets (this is up to you really; I'm not going to apply any styling).
+Stylesheet system to use (this is up to you really; I'm not planning to apply any styling so I'll stick with plain old CSS).

 Next, simply wait a couple of minutes and then make sure the app is starting without any issues: